dawidseipold/dawidseipold/README.md

 * 🌐 [I have a personal website](https://www.dawidseipold.com)
 * ✨ Started coding in 2021
-* 📚 I'm currently studying like crazy 🤯
 * 🎯 I want to become a successful fullstack developer and create my dream project
 * 🎲 I love powerlifting and mountain biking 🏋